Combining 3-momentum and kinetic energy on Galilei/Newton spacetime

 where

-is the $(1,1)$ \textit{relative energy-momentum flux tensor}; compare Eq.~(\ref{eq:InertiaMomentumTensor}).
-On both $\mathbb{M}$ and $\mathbb{G}$, contraction of Eq.~(\ref{eq:ContinuumNewtonSecondLaw_M_G}) or (\ref{eq:RelativeFourMomentumBalance}) with $\overleftarrow{\bm{\gamma}}$, $\bm{U}$, $\bm{V}$, and $\bm{w}$ respectively yield balance of 3-momentum, internal energy (First Law of Thermodynamics), kinetic energy (Work-Energy Therorem), and internal+kinetic energy (in conservative form).
+is the $(1,1)$ {``relative energy-momentum flux tensor''}; compare Equation~(\ref{eq:InertiaMomentumTensor}).
+On both $\mathbb{M}$ and $\mathbb{G}$, \mbox{contraction of} Equation~(\ref{eq:ContinuumNewtonSecondLaw_M_G}) or (\ref{eq:RelativeFourMomentumBalance}) with $\overleftarrow{\bm{\gamma}}$, $\bm{U}$, $\bm{V}$, and $\bm{w}$ respectively yield balance of 3-momentum, internal energy (first law of thermodynamics), kinetic energy (work-energy theorem), \mbox{and internal + kinetic energy} (in conservative form).
 On $\mathbb{G}$, the first three respectively turn out to be the familiar non-relativistic relations

 where $\bm{\pi} = n \, \bm{p}$ is the 3-momentum density and $\epsilon_{\bm{v}} = n \, e_{\bm{v}}$ is the bulk kinetic energy density, while $\bm{\sigma}$ is the Cauchy 3-stress, defined here as a $(1,1)$ tensor field with components ${\sigma^i}_j$, so that $\bm{\sigma} : \bm{D} \bm{v} = {\sigma^a}_b \, D_a v^b$; and finally the contraction with $\bm{w}$ yields